 Meringues

-For every 4 egg whites, use 1/2 lb. sugar.
-It is necessary to weigh the sugar as different sugars have different weight and volume.
-The eggs should be at room temperature, at least 70 degrees.
 Separate the eggs.
 Save the yolks for another use.
-Whip the whites when you are ready to make the meringues.
+Whip the whites until foamy, then add sugar and 1/4 teaspoon cream of tartar or lemon juice or vinegar.
+This helps the meringue remain stiff.
+Whip the whites until they form stiff peaks.
 Preheat oven to 475 degrees.
 Line a baking sheet with parchment paper.
 Using a spoon and spatula or a pastry bag, shape meringue into kisses or nests or a larger ring.
 Place pan in oven, and turn the oven off.
 Forget it for 8 hours or overnight.
 Dont peek.
 Fill ring or nests with ice cream, pudding or fruit when ready to serve.
+They can be stored in an airtight container for several days if necessary.

 No comments: